-Homeowners insurance only covers damage done to an AC unit as a result of a 'covered peril' listed in your homeowners policy.
-Depending on the type, an AC is part of the structure of your home or personal property, so you will be able to file a claim for damage from specific causes per your policy.
+Homeowners insurance only covers damage done to an air-conditioning unit as a result of a "covered peril" listed in your homeowners policy.
+Depending on the type, an AC unit is part of the structure of your home or personal property, so you will be able to file a claim for damage from specific causes, per your policy.

 Fire and Lightning Damage

 In the event fire destroys your air conditioner, your homeowners insurance policy will cover the repairs or replacement.
-If a spark causes your home to be engulfed in flames destroying your AC, you would be protected as well.
-Typically if lightning strikes your unit--damaging its electrical components--you will be able to use insurance to replace the unit.
+Typically, if lightning strikes your AC unit—damaging its electrical components—your home insurance policy will pay to replace it.

 Falling Trees and Vandalism

-Should your air conditioning unit be shattered by a falling tree or branch, you are protected since your policy covers home damages caused by trees.
-If your AC unit is vandalized, you are also protected since your policy pays for any destruction from vandalism.
-If it is vandalism, you should also file a police report to document the crime and harm done.
+Should your air-conditioning unit be shattered by a falling tree or branch, you are protected because policies typically cover damage caused by trees.
+If your AC unit or heat pump is vandalized, you are also protected since home insurance typically covers destruction from vandalism.
+You should also file a police report to document the crime and the damage.

-If you are ever in doubt about the specific events in which you are covered, give your agent or insurance company a call for details as each policy may differ.
+If you are ever in doubt about the specifics of your coverage, then call your agent or insurance company for details, as policies may differ.

-When Isn't Your AC Unit Covered By Your Homeowners Insurance?
+When Isn't Your AC Covered by a Homeowners Insurance Policy?

-Homeowners insurance policies don't cover situations caused by lack of maintenance, general wear-and-tear, or accidents.
-An air conditioner failing after ten years of use or dented by an errant baseball during a backyard game of catch won't be covered by your home insurance and you’ll be solely responsible for repairing or replacing the unit.
+Homeowners insurance policies don't cover AC malfunctions caused by lack of maintenance, general wear and tear, or accidents.
+An air conditioner that fails after 10 years of use or is dented by an errant baseball during a backyard game of catch won't be covered by your home insurance.
+You'll be solely responsible for repairing or replacing the unit.

 How Do You File a Homeowners Insurance Claim to Fix Your Air Conditioner?

-If your AC unit sustains harm from a covered event, you should first consider the deductible on your policy.
-If the cost to repair or replace your AC unit is less than or only slightly higher than your policy's deductible, you're better off paying out-of-pocket.
+If your AC unit sustains harm from a covered event, consider whether filing a claim will cost more in the long run.
+First, get an estimate of the cost to repair the unit, and weigh that against your homeowners policy deductible.
+If the cost to repair or replace your AC unit is less than or only slightly higher than your policy's deductible, you're better off paying out of pocket.
 Filing a claim could raise the premiums you pay for homeowners insurance.

-If you do decide to proceed with filing a homeowners claim, you should take pictures of any visible harm done to your AC unit and write down its model and serial number.
-If vandalism was the cause of the damage, be sure to file and request a copy of the police report.
-The next step is to give your agent or insurer a call to begin the claims process.
-After asking how your AC unit was damaged, they will check to make sure the damage is covered by your specific policy.
-An adjuster will then be sent to your home to survey the AC unit and estimate how much money your insurer will provide to replace or repair the unit.
+If you decide to file a homeowners insurance claim, take pictures of visible damage to your AC unit and write down its model and serial number.
+If vandalism was the cause of the damage, then file a police report and request a copy.
+Next, call your agent or insurer to begin the claims process.
+After asking how your AC unit was damaged, your insurance company will check to make sure the damage is covered by your specific policy.
+An adjuster will visit your home to survey the AC unit and estimate how much money your insurer will provide to replace or repair the unit.
 You should meet with the adjuster when they arrive to be sure nothing is overlooked or missed during the evaluation.

 The adjuster will then quote the cost of repairs or replacement.
-Bear in mind that your insurer is not going to pay for a better system than the one you already had.
-If your policy covers the replacement cost value, then you'll receive an amount equal to the value of the unit when it was first purchased--including inflation.
-If your policy covers the actual cash value, then you will receive an amount equal to the cost of the AC at the time of damage.
+If your policy covers the replacement cost value, then you'll receive an amount equal to the value of the unit when it was first purchased—including inflation.
+If your policy covers the actual cash value, then you will receive an amount equal to the cost of the AC unit at the time of damage.
 That means if the value of the unit has depreciated, you would receive the depreciated amount.
-Once the claim is approved, the insurer will provide you with a portion--usually half--of the repair or replacement cost, paying out the remainder once the work has been finished.
+Once the claim is approved, the insurer will provide you with a portion—usually half—of the repair or replacement cost, and it will pay out the remainder once the work has been finished.